fmanja/fmanja/README.md

 <b>AI Position Description Generator</b>

 An AI-powered tool to generate professional federal government job descriptions using AWS Bedrock with Claude 3.5 Sonnet.
-Built with Next.js 16, TypeScript, and deployed on AWS EC2.
+Built with Next.js 16, TypeScript, and deployable on AWS EC2, Vercel, or other Node.js hosted environments.

+A live demo is available at https://nextjs-hrpdgenerator.vercel.app.

 You can clone the project from https://github.com/fmanja/nextjs-hrpdgenerator.

 This project is intended to be a comprehensive starter project for any Human Resource Department and Office of the Chief Information Officer that wants to get a quick win with mininal risk - all code is open source and can be easily deployed to GovCloud.